-The thesis must be prepared and submitted following the general SEAS and University of Pennsylvania guidelines.
-When the thesis has been approved by the thesis advisor, a copy of the thesis must be given to each member of the Thesis Committee for review.
-The student should allow for at least two weeks for the review.
-If the Committee feels that the thesis is suitable for presentation, the student may then proceed to the thesis defense.
+The thesis must be prepared and submitted following the general Penn Engineering and University of Pennsylvania guidelines.
+When the thesis has been approved by the thesis advisor, a copy of the thesis must be given to each member of the thesis committee for review.
+The student should allow at least two weeks for the review.
+If the committee feels that the thesis is suitable for presentation, the student may then proceed to the thesis defense.
 A public announcement of the presentation must be posted at least two weeks prior to the presentation.

-The thesis defense is a public presentation of the work, after which the Thesis Committee will give final approval or disapproval.
+The thesis defense is a public presentation of the work, after which the thesis committee will give final approval or disapproval.
 A typical thesis defense uses the following structure:

-- Thesis presentation - Public Q&A - Closed-door Q&A with just the student and the Thesis Committee - Closed-door deliberation by the Thesis Committee - Discussion and Decision between the student and the Thesis Committee
+- Thesis presentation - Public Q&A - Closed-door Q&A with just the student and the thesis committee - Closed-door deliberation by the thesis committee - Discussion and decision between the student and the thesis committee

-After the student successfully defends their thesis and completes any requested revisions recommended by the Thesis Committee, the final thesis must be signed by the thesis advisor and the MEAM Graduate Group Chair.
+After the student successfully defends their thesis and completes any requested revisions recommended by the thesis committee, the final thesis must be signed by the thesis advisor and the MEAM Graduate Group Chair.
 Formatting requirements for the thesis can be found in the Penn Engineering Graduate Student Handbook.
 The finalized thesis must be submitted to the Office of Academic Services (OAS) and to the MEAM Graduate Program Coordinator by email.
 The thesis must be submitted by the University-specified date prior to commencement.
 Failure to follow the above schedule and requirements will result in a delay in awarding the student's degree.